 We have faced Wolverhampton Wanderers three times on this day over the years, all in First Division games.

 1900 - We lost 2-1 at Molineux, with inside-right John Walker grabbing our consolation.
 Future reds right-winger George Bowen bagged a brace for Wolves.

 However, we won both subsequent games at Anfield.

-1934 - David Wright and Gordon Hodgson netted in our 2-1 win.
+1934 - Dave Wright and Gordon Hodgson netted in our 2-1 win.

 1979 - We triumphed 3-0 thanks to a Kenny Dalglish brace and a strike from Ray Kennedy, as Emlyn Hughes returned to Anfield for the first time since moving to Molineux.
 Wolves went on to finish sixth that season, while we retained our League title.
 Ray Clemence made his 400th League appearance for the reds in this game.